dosco/graphjin/README.md

 The above command will download the latest docker image for Super Graph and use it to run an example that includes a Postgres DB and a simple Rails ecommerce store app.

-If you want to build and run Super Graph from code then the below commands will build the web ui and launch Super Graph in developer mode with a water for code changes.
+If you want to build and run Super Graph from code then the below commands will build the web ui and launch Super Graph in developer mode with a watcher to rebuild on code changes.

 ```console
 $ brew install yarn